derper1337/PhoneNumberApp/README.md

 ## Note about MySQL database:
 This app working based on remotesql.com service, which provide remote MySQL database.
 Work with the database on:
 >https://remotemysql.com/phpmyadmin/index.php

 *if you get the cookie error, try again.
-Alse maybe some chrome extensions blocking it.
+Also maybe some chrome extensions blocking it.
 >Login: eOvCkCke3N

 >Password: nAzWOm33yS